Coachella Inspired Festival Feather Necklace

 What medium do you work with mostly?

-Currently, we are enthralled with Swarovski® Crystals--everything from the glint, sheen, color, sparkle and shimmer.
+Currently, we are enthralled with crystals--everything from the glint, sheen, color, sparkle and shimmer.
 We see a trend moving from minimalistic jewelry to expressive jewelry.
-We love using smaller Swarovski crystal in flamboyant beaded embroidery jewelry and dripping jeweled designs along with our expansive use of chain, leather, feathers and unique mediums to express the idea of beautiful men's and women's pieces.
+We love using smaller crystal in flamboyant beaded embroidery jewelry and dripping jeweled designs along with our expansive use of chain, leather, feathers and unique mediums to express the idea of beautiful men's and women's pieces.

 Why did you become enchanted with this style of jewelry-making?

-Swarovski crystal was an effortless choice that we add to our work developing extreme techniques for its use.
+Crystal was an effortless choice that we add to our work developing extreme techniques for its use.
 It's a welcome challenge to style in a unique way.
-We became fascinated by adding Swarovski to our work in the arena of one of a kind festival jewelry pieces.
-Beaded embroidery has always been a passion of ours and the perfect use of Swarovski crystal.
+We became fascinated by adding crystal to our work in the arena of one of a kind festival jewelry pieces.
+Beaded embroidery has always been a passion of ours and the perfect use of crystal.
 The feathers and other special touches are inherent to our ability to deliver unusual pieces of work and think outside all jewelry-making techniques to create something absolutely unforgettable.